Counterpart theory: Counterpart theory and the necessity of identity

 Kripke's three lectures on proper names and identity, (1980), raised the issues of how we should interpret statements about identity.
 Take the statement that the Evening Star is identical to the Morning Star.
 Both are the planet Venus.
 This seems to be an a posteriori identity statement.
 We discover that the names designate the same thing.
 The traditional view, since Kant, has been that statements or propositions that are necessarily true are a priori.
 But in the end of the sixties Saul Kripke and Ruth Barcan Marcus offered proof for the necessary truth of identity statements.
-Here is the Kripke's version (Kripke 1971):
+Here is the Kripke's version: